anontechnology/vizivault-platform/README.md

 | `rabbit.port`            | Port to connect to the RabbitMQ instance     | `5672`                                         |

 For additional configuration of the RabbitMQ Chart, see the [RabbitMQ Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq)

+## Configuration

+### Exposing the API / Web App

+#### Choosing a Method to Expose Services:
+- Ingress: The ingress controller must be installed in the Kubernetes cluster.
+- ClusterIP: Exposes the service on a cluster-internal IP.
+Choosing this value makes the service only reachable from within the cluster.
+- NodePort: Exposes the service on each Node’s IP at a static port (the NodePort).
+You’ll be able to contact the NodePort service, from outside the cluster, by requesting NodeIP:NodePort.